 Brussels is bilingual, with most citizens speaking French.
-English is widely spoken so learning a language if you’re in the centre of Brussels is unnecessary.
+English is widely spoken so learning a language if in the centre of Brussels is unnecessary.
 If looking to find work outside of Brussels, one may find it necessary to learn Flemish.
 Alternatively, in the east there is a small German-speaking community.

 What is the weather like in Brussels?

 Brussels has a maritime temperate climate, characterised by warm summers and mild winters.
 The city has a high average annual rainfall, and visitors can expect a downpour any time of year.
 Temperatures range from highs of around 80°F (27°C) in summer to 45°F (7°C) during the middle of winter.
 Snow is possible, but not frequent in winter.

 Belgians are by nature a very friendly nation, so making friends is usually an easy process.

 Are weekend getaways from Brussels possible?